Clarkson-Applied-Data-Science/IA626_FinalProject_venkatb_pammics/README.md

-# API Approach A: Direct SQL Query API
+# Flask API Approach A: Direct SQL Query API
 In this approach, the API communicates directly with the MySQL database using predefined SQL queries.
 Each endpoint performs a specific search operation such as filtering by keyword, author, category, publication date, or returning a random article.